boidolr/err-jenkins/README.md

 ```
 ## Credits

-This plugin is based on the original work by [benvd](https://github.com/benvd/err-jenkins).
+This plugin is based on the original work by [benvd](https://github.com/benvd/err-jenkins) and [Djiit](https://github.com/Djiit/err-jenkins).